 Bush Administration policy toward Iraq became notably more assertive after September 11, stressing regime change far more than containment.
 Almost immediately after the U.S.-led war on the Taliban and Al Qaeda in Afghanistan began in early October 2001, speculation began building that the Administration might try to change Iraq's regime through direct use of military force as part of a "phase two" of the war on terrorism.
+As noted above, in his January 29, 2002 State of the Union message, President Bush named Iraq as part of an "axis of evil," along with North Korea and Iran.
+Vice President Cheney visited the Middle East in March 2002 to consult regional countries about the possibility of confronting Iraq, although the countries visited reportedly urged greater U.S. attention to the Arab-Israeli dispute rather than confrontation with Iraq.

-Some in the Administration are said to believe that Iraq might have had a connection to the September 11 attacks or the subsequent anthrax mailings.
-Senior U.S. officials said in September 2002 that there is evidence
+Iraq and Al Qaeda.
+Some in the Administration do not discount the possibility that Iraq might have had a connection to the September 11 attacks or the subsequent anthrax mailings, although that does not appear to be a mainstream view in the Administration.
+Senior U.S. officials said in September 2002, and again in